tylerd/HOL-IntroToWindowsAzureAD/HOL.md

 	}
 	````

-	> **Note:** The **ValidatingIssuerNameRegistry** is the class used by the Identity and Access Tool to record information about which authorities are trusted, and what keys should be used to verify the tokens they issue. **WriteToConfig** is a static method that reads the issuer settings from a metadata document (in this case retrieved from config, where it was stored by the tool's first run, by the method's second line) and uses it to create or update the corresponding config section of the file at the path specified (constructed from the current **AppDomain** in the first line of the method).
+	> **Note:** The **ValidatingIssuerNameRegistry** is the class used by the Identity and Access Tool to record information about which authorities are trusted, and what keys should be used to verify the tokens they issue. **WriteToConfig** is a static method that reads the issuer settings from a metadata document (in this case retrieved from config, where it was stored in the tool's first run, by the method's second line) and uses it to create or update the corresponding config section of the file at the path specified (constructed from the current **AppDomain** in the first line of the method).

 1. Insert a call to the **RefreshValidationSettings** method at the end of the **Application_Start** method.